What is the Job Entry Subsystem (JES)

 Request More Info

-Scheduled for general availability in March of 2020, V1R0 will be a plug-compatible solution for IBM JES3 customers not wishing to embark on a costly JES2 conversion and will function identically to z/OS JES3 V2R4 in every respect.
+JES3plus is a plug-compatible solution for IBM JES3 customers not wishing to embark on a costly and potentially risky JES2 conversion.
 This means:

-- Source modifications (if any) should continue to work unchanged
+- User exits, source modifications (if any), and message automation continue to work unchanged

-- Job and device setup should be fully supported and continue to work unchanged
+- Job and device setup are fully supported and continue to work unchanged

-- Tape high-watermark setup should be fully supported and continue to work unchanged
+- Tape high-watermark setup is fully supported and continues to work unchanged

-- NJE and RJP partner interactions with your systems should be unchanged
+- NJE and RJP partner interactions with your systems are unchanged

-- DevTest and production JCL should continue to work unchanged
+- DevTest and production JCL continue to work unchanged

-- Production control procedures should continue to work unchanged
+- Production control procedures continue to work unchanged

-- Log and output post-processing scripts should continue to work unchanged
+- Log and output post-processing scripts continue to work unchanged

-- JES3’s often superior performance characteristics should be unchanged
+- JES3’s often superior performance characteristics are unchanged

 2017 - February